rphsoftware/OneLoader/README.md

 - [x] Preview 1 (We are here)

 - [ ] Preview 2
-  - [ ]In-game mod manager akin to that of gomori
+  - [ ] In-game mod manager akin to that of gomori
+  - [ ] Functionalities of the PlaytestMaker built-in to the in-game helper mod

+- [ ] Preview 3
   - [ ] Replacement for the exec field (most likely `asyncExec`)

-- [ ] Preview 3
   - [ ] Bug fixes
-  - [ ] Functionalities of the PlaytestMaker built-in to the in-game helper mod

 - [ ] Full release v1.0.0
   - [ ] Improvements to the loading UI
   - [ ] More bug fixes